hnm27/userstories-to-testcases/README.md

 Humaid Mollah, Petra van den Bos (Formal Methods and Tools Group, University of Twente, Enschede, The Netherlands)

 This repository contains the following:
-1. Source code for case studies performed in the thesis paper
+1. Source code for case studies performed in this research
-2. Interview transcripts conducted on with developers and testers software agency El nino
+2. Interview transcripts conducted on the software developers and testers of digital development agency: El nino, Enschede, The Netherlands.

 # Project Structure :